DTAS Resilience Fund — Proposal

 | Storytelling expert | Core narratives, photography direction, tone of voice guide, content for all three stories | £8,000 |

-| PR & media agency (3–6 months) | National media placements, press pack, media contacts, coordinated with funders’ visit | £12,000 |
+| PR & media agency (3–6 months) | Local/national/international media placements, press pack, award submissions | £12,000 |

 | Social media specialist (3–4 months) | Account setup, campaigns, templates, content calendar, staff training and handover | £8,000 |

-| Website elevation | Interactive camp map, heritage archive, project dashboards, storytelling content | £12,000 |
+| Website elevation & digital platforms | Interactive map, heritage archive, working group mini-sites, engagement tools | £12,000 |

 | Platforms & tools | Newsletter service, social scheduling, analytics, mapping platform | £3,000 |